Altinn/altinn-studio/gitea/README.md

 - [English locale](./files/locale/base/locale_en-US.ini) : Update it using https://github.com/go-gitea/gitea/tree/release/v{VERSION}/options/locale/locale_en-US.ini.

-- [Norwegian locale](./files/locale/base/locale_nb-NO.ini) : Update it using https://crowdin.com/project/gitea/no. Crowdin only contain the latest version so you must ensure that the keys match the version your are upgrading to.
+- [Norwegian locale](./files/locale/base/locale_nb-NO.ini) : Update it using https://crowdin.com/project/gitea/no. Crowdin only contains the latest version, so you must ensure that the keys match the version your are upgrading to.

+> **Warning**
-/!\ DO NOT make custom changes to these files, as they will be overwritten during future upgrades.
+> DO NOT make custom changes to these files, as they will be overwritten during future upgrades.
 If you need to make changes, you can either :
+>

-- Submit your changes via [Crowdin](https://crowdin.com/project/gitea) for the Norwegian version, and download the updated file that includes your changes
+> - Submit your changes via [Crowdin](https://crowdin.com/project/gitea) for the Norwegian version, and download the updated file that includes your changes
-- Add custom translations to our custom locale files (see below)
+> - Add custom translations to our custom locale files (see below)

 ### Updating custom locales

-The files located in [./files/locale/custom](./files/locale/custom) are our custom translations for Studio.
+The files located in [./files/locale/custom](./files/locale/custom) are our custom locales for Studio.
 Ensure that all keys in these files are still in use when upgrading Gitea to a newer version.

 ## Useful commands